 There's plenty to do in the city of Knoxville, Tennessee.
-If you enjoy wandering the streets to shop, dine, or enjoy local entertainment, you'll want to check out the popular Market Square region of the city.
+If you enjoy wandering the streets to shop, dine, or enjoy local entertainment, you'll want to check out the famous Market Square region of the city.

 If driving on I-75 through southern Tennessee on a nice day, take a few hours to stop at Red Clay State Historic Park.
 The 260+ acre park was the last seat of the Cherokee national government before the Cherokee were forced to move west in the 1830s.